follama/Student-Budgeting-Tool/README.md

 ## JUnit Test
 The tests make sure that both undo buttons and calculations do what they are required.
-The BC.Test is where I created more tests for the computer to see if it would do what I expected with some example data.
+The BCTest.java is where I created more tests for the computer to see if it would do what I expected with some example data.
 This includes testing if the computer would make the winning move in a row, column or diagonally and same for if itwould block a Human's winning move that way.

 ## Road Map i.e plan to improve for next time
 Improvements for next time: